HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 shown in the feedback message.

-Test Case: recover account --answer Koko --password NewPassword123 --confirmPass NewPassword1234
+Test Case: recover account --answer Koko --password NewPassword123 --confirmPass NewPassword1234.

 Expected: No user details are updated.
 Error indicating password and confirm password do not match is